RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-schedule.md

 ![GRM Schedule Global Status Bar Details](/img/service-specific-ux-design/grm-schedule-global-status-bar-details.png)

-1. **App Switcher Menu** - the App Switcher Menu allows the user to launch new instances of different GRM apps, sign in/sign out, and edit preferences.
+1. **App Switcher Menu** - The App Switcher Menu allows the user to launch new instances of different GRM apps, sign in/sign out, and edit preferences.
-2. **Global Clock** - time is central to many GRM service task flows, so it is included in the Global Status Bar in all GRM apps.
+2. **Global Clock** - Time is central to many GRM service task flows, so it is included in the Global Status Bar in all GRM apps.
-3. **Monitoring Icons** - the Dashboard app includes Upcoming Contacts Allocated (UCA) and Software status indicators, as well as status and alert counts for each of the top categories in the equipment hierarchy.
+3. **Monitoring Icons** - The Dashboard app includes Upcoming Contacts Allocated (UCA) and Software status indicators, as well as status and alert counts for each of the top categories in the equipment hierarchy.

 ## Contacts Panel